How big data drives safety

 SB-S brings a high speed connection to the EFB.
 Over the last five years, tablet computers have largely replaced the bulky flight bags that used to contain paper charts (and weighed up to 40lbs).
 But pilots still have to load the tablets before they leave and, if there is no broadband on the plane, the information, like weather data, can quickly become obsolete.

 SB-S means that the EFB can be updated continuously.
-As a result, planes will be able to change their courses to avoid bad weather as it happens and pilots will be able to adjust altitude to improve fuel efficiency.
+As a result, planes can change their courses to avoid bad weather as it happens and pilots can adjust altitude to improve fuel efficiency.
 For passengers this will mean a smoother, faster flight and, for the airlines, it could mean reduced fuel burn and greater customer satisfaction.

 Better data works both ways.
 With SB-S, aircraft health and performance data is sent to the ground in real-time, which makes predictive maintenance easier and turn-arounds faster.
 It also allows more regular and faster aircraft position reporting, allowing a greater number of planes to fly in the same airspace.
 IATA has forecast that passenger numbers will rise from 3.3 billion a year (in 2014) to 7.3 billion by 2034, so this is a key consideration.